Baked Brie with Cranberry Sauce

 I adore cranberries and I don’t think that they should be relegated to just one appearance on the Thanksgiving table.
 Their tangy zip and vivid color are a boon to all kinds of fall and winter dishes.
 They also keep very well.
 I usually stash a few bags in the freezer during post-Thanksgiving sales.

 This appetizer features all of these good things about cranberries, and it uses up leftover cranberry sauce, too.
-It's a great reason to just make a little extra for Thanksgiving dinner.
+It’s a great reason to just make a little extra for Thanksgiving dinner.
 Better yet, double the recipe.
 People love this stuff.
+Try the recipe below or even a sweet and savory cranberry and brie grilled cheese.

 8-ounce round brie cheese, at room temperature